Iowa Social Work Licensure

 Supervision Resources

-The Iowa Chapter is currently offering Supervision Training across the state.
+The Iowa Chapter is currently offering Supervision Training.
 The initial training is a one-day, 6.0 CEU course.
-All LISWs providing clinical supervision to LMSWs working towards their LISW must initially take a 6.0 hours class or have taken an equivalent supervision class during graduate school.
+All LISWs, LMHCs or LMFTs providing clinical supervision to LMSWs, LMHC-Ts or LMFT-Ts working towards their full clinical license must initially take a 6.0 hours class or have taken an equivalent supervision class during graduate school.

 Highlights of the training:

-The Iowa Board of Social Work is maintaining a list of social workers who complete this training and are available for supervision services.
+The Iowa Board of Behavioral Health Professionals is maintaining a list of behavioral health professionals who complete this training and are available for supervision services.

-Visit the Iowa Board of Social Work website for further details and to access the list:
+Visit the Iowa Board of Behavioral Health Professionals website for further details and to access the list:

 Please note that supervisors are on this list upon their request; they have not been vetted by NASW-IA in any way.

-COVID-19 UPDATE: As of now, we are offering these classes as live-webinars.
+As of now, we are offering these classes as live-webinars.
+We generally offer on in-person 6.0 class per year.
 We intend to record these webinars so they can be watched on-demand.

 Association of Social Work Board